 - The moment you found out your parents are right

 - The day I received the best news about my life

 - Something you cannot live without

 Since it uses anecdotes from the writer’s story, writing a narrative essay is easy to write.
 But to add on to this, you need to ensure you have put all the measures in place.
 It will enable you to produce a thoughtful essay.
 The topics noted above are to spark ideas if you are looking to write an essay.
-Carefully select a topic that sparks your interest and make something good out of it.
+Carefully select a topic that sparks your interest, even if you are going to use help from essay writing service.
 With the above list, you are now capable of writing the best essay.